 Your data is only processed with your knowledge

 Only data that we actually need is collected and processed

 Your data is only seen by those who need it to do their jobs

 Your data is retained only for as long as it is required

 Your data is protected from unauthorised or accidental disclosure

 There will be procedures in place for dealing promptly with any disputes

 who has access to personal data we hold

-We only hold data supplied by you, by your nominated referees,the projects and local partners with whom you are working or have worked.
+We only hold data supplied by you, by your nominated referees,the relevent criminal records checking organisation in the country of your residence, the projects and local partners with whom you are working or have worked.
 Personal data received by people and places

-our reasons for requesting personal data
+our lawful reason for requesting personal data

 We have a duty to ensure that your volunteer placement is meaningful, worthwhile and safe, for you and for the local communities in which you work.
-It is important that we conduct a complete and accurate check of each applicant.
+It is important that we conduct a complete and accurate check of and for each applicant.
 Your data is requested for this sole purpose.

 retention of data

 will ensure that data is not held for longer than is necessary for the purpose.

-storage of data
+safety of data

 notification of changes